-Even though the area for her teaching practice is printmaking, Mariana has been working in different media; she likes the idea of playfulness and its lightness.
+Even though the area for her teaching practice is printmaking, she has been working in different media cultivating the idea of playfulness and lightness of the process.

-Mariana remmebers how her work and practice have spun on questions around language, a certain kind of distrust towards images and their production; so much so, the idea of process over the final product as an artifact, the experience, and intangible derived from working with a material, have been the stimulation for creation.
+Her work and practice have spuns on questions around: language, a distrust towards images and their production and the idea of creative process over the final production of an artifact.

 Graduate of SNDO Amsterdam and LCDS at London.
 Her works include „Queen of Water” „Action is Primary”, „Golden Demons”, „Intercontinental”, „MaMa Perform” a.o. ; she toured extensively through Europe.
 She collaborates with theatre director Wojtek Ziemilski, and with other choreographers such as Meg Foley, Peter Pleyer and others.
 Maria is engaged is many initiatives for experimental choreography development in Poland.
 She runs Burdąg Foundation and is a founder of Warsaw choreographers’ collective Center in Motion.